-Lyme disease is caused by bacteria that can be transmitted to dogs, as well as humans and other animals, through a bite from an infected tick.
-It can cause health problems and severe illness in dogs, but it can also be tricky to diagnose.
+Lyme disease in dogs is caused by bacteria that can be transmitted through a bite from an infected tick.

 Key Takeaways:

-• Most dogs recover well from Lyme disease, but vigilance is needed for possible relapses or complications.
+• Most dogs recover well from Lyme disease, but vigilance is needed for possible relapses or long-term complications.

 What is Lyme Disease in Dogs?

-Lyme disease in dogs is a bacterial infection caused by a bacteria called Borrelia burgdorferi.
+Lyme disease is a bacterial infection caused by a bacteria called Borrelia Burgdorferi.
 It is primarily transmitted through the bite of infected ticks, specifically the black-legged tick or deer tick.
-These ticks become infected by feeding on small mammals, such as mice or birds, that carry the bacteria.

 When an infected tick bites a dog and feeds on its blood, it can pass the bacteria into the dog's bloodstream.
 Not all ticks have the bacteria, and not all tick bites lead to Lyme disease.